 Elements of DWLS under Florida Law

-To prove the crime of driving with a suspended license under section 322.34(2), Florida Statutes, the prosecutor for the State Attorney’s Office establish the following three elements:
+To prove the crime of driving with a suspended license under section 322.34(2), Florida Statutes, at trial, the prosecutor for the State Attorney’s Office must prove the three elements:

 - the defendant’s driver’s license was suspended at the relevant time;

 - the defendant’s knowledge of the license suspension; and